-Marriott International signs in at the top of the lodging industry.
-The company is one of the world's leading hoteliers with some 4,400 operated or franchised properties worldwide.
+Marriott International is one of the world's leading hoteliers.
+The company has some 6,000 operated or franchised properties worldwide.
 Its hotels include such full-service brands as Renaissance Hotels and its flagship Marriott Hotels & Resorts, as well as select-service and extended-stay brands Courtyard and Fairfield Inn.
-It also owns the Ritz-Carlton luxury chain and resort, and manages about 45 golf courses.
+It also owns the Ritz-Carlton luxury chain and resort, and manages about 80 golf courses.
 The Marriott family, including J. W. Marriott Jr., owns about 30% of Marriott International.
 The company acquired Starwood Hotels & Resorts Worldwide in 2016.

-While the bulk of its hotels are located in the US, about 15% of its properties are international.
-Marriott has operations in more than 80 countries in the Americas, the UK and Ireland, the Middle East and Africa, Asia, Australia, and Continental Europe.
+Following the merger with Starwood, more than 55% of Marriott International's properties are international.
+The company has operations in more than 120 countries in the Americas, the UK and Ireland, the Middle East and Africa, Asia, Australia, and Continental Europe.

-Marriott reported $14.4 billion in revenue for fiscal 2015.
-That was an increase compared to the $13.7 billion the company reported as revenue for fiscal 2014.
+Marriott International reported a little more than $17 billion in revenue for fiscal 2016.
+That was an increase compared to the $14.4 billion the company reported as revenue for fiscal 2015.

-The company ended fiscal 2015 with $1.4 billion in cash flow from operations.
-That was an increase of 17% compared to fiscal 2014.
+The company ended fiscal 2016 with $1.5 billion in cash flow from operations.
+That was a slight increase compared to fiscal 2015.

 Mergers and Acquisitions

-In 2016 Marriott acquired Starwood Hotels & Resorts Worldwide in a $13.3 billion deal.
-The merger created the world's biggest hotel company with more than 5,500 hotels and about 1.1 million rooms in some 100 countries worldwide.
-The deal gave Marriott more hotel properties in Asia, Europe, and Latin America.
+In 2016 Marriott International acquired Starwood Hotels & Resorts Worldwide in a $13.3 billion deal.
+The deal gave Marriott International more hotel properties in Asia, Europe, and Latin America.
 The two companies have combined their respective customer loyalty programs, but most of the hotels in the portfolio will retain their current branding.